cassiorsfreitas/blog/_posts/short-discussion-of-frontend-tests.md

 metadescription: 'Testing always involves decisions and tradeoffs.
 Let me show what have been my "philosophy".'
 ---

 Testing always involves decisions and tradeoffs.
 I want to talk about why I make the decisions that I do and what have been my "philosophy" about tests for frontend applications.
-This will be an introductory theme on this blog, however we will use some technologies to make this introduction practical:
+This will be an introductory theme on this blog.
+However, let's use some technologies seen previously to make this introduction practical:
 - React

 - React Testing Library